 CDC officials and immunization advocates say it’s because of unfounded fears based on myths, ignorance, and the age-old fallacy that something like this could never happen to them.

 CDC researchers say parents who don’t vaccinate their children against the flu seem to fall mostly into two camps.
 There are those who say the vaccine was not promoted or recommended by their child’s physician.
 And there are those who simply believe that their child isn’t susceptible to the flu because their kid is otherwise healthy and does not have a high-risk condition.

-Unsubstantiated campaigns promulgated by celebrities such as actress Jenny McCarthy, suggesting a correlation between the routine battery of immunizations given to children and the rising rate of autism diagnoses have given uninformed parents another ready excuse, officials say.
+Unsubstantiated campaigns promulgated by celebrities such as actress Jenny McCarthy, suggesting a correlation between the routine battery of immunizations given to children and the rising rate of

 “Despite so much evidence now to the contrary, the myth that vaccines can cause autism still circulates,” Tan told Healthline.
 “And, we still have members of mainstream press making statements that continue to suggest some form of controversy.
 There really is no controversy anymore and we should stop saying that there is.”